 Step One: Get Rid of the Fleas on Your Cat

 Choose a remedy that's gentle on your cat's skin, but lethal to the pests living on it.
-This Flea & Tick Control spray uses the natural power of cedar oil to kill fleas.
-Cedar oil affects octopamine, a compound responsible for regulating heart rate and keeping fleas alive.
-Fleas suffocate and die on contact, while mammals — who do not have octopamine neurotransmitters — remain completely unharmed.
-With therapeutic-grade essential oils and 100% naturally-derived ingredients, this formula is safe for kittens and nursing mothers.
+This Flea & Tick Control spray uses the power of a natural essential oil, cedar oil, to kill fleas.
+Cedar oil affects octopamine, a compound responsible for regulating vital systems like heart rate in fleas.
+Fleas will suffocate and die by contact, while eggs and larvae will dry out.
+Mammals — who do not have octopamine neurotransmitters — remain unharmed.
+Powered by the highest-quality natural essential oils, this formula is safe for cats of all ages, even kittens and safe for nursing mothers.
+Peppermint oil may contribute to reduced milk production so if one of our other three scents should be used with expectant moms.
 If your cat doesn't like spray bottles, you can spray on your hands and rub it on your cat's haircoat.BUY FLEA KILLER AND REPELLENT

-Even though the formula is non-toxic, it's a good idea to test the product on your cat's skin before applying all over; cats can have sensitivities to even natural ingredients.
-Wait an hour to see if there's a reaction.
+Even though the formula is free of toxins, test the product for sensitivity on your cat's skin by applying to the base of the neck and wait a couple hours before applying full treatment.
+Cats, like people with peanut allergies, can have sensitivities to plant-based ingredients.
 If no reaction occurs, continue applying by rubbing coat in opposite direction of growth and working through coat as close to the skin as possible.
 Cover the body, belly, legs, tail, face, and ears, but don't soak.

 The Pet Parent Pack comes with two types of flea control plus soothing Skin Tonic spray that helps relieve itchy and irritated skin.
-Getting rid of the fleas doesn't automatically soothe the symptoms, so be sure to care for your cat's skin with naturally antibacterial neem oil.BUY ITCH AND ALLERGY SPRAY
+Getting rid of the fleas doesn't automatically soothe the symptoms, so be sure to care for your cat's skin with our Skin Tonic spray, which is made with soothing neem oil.BUY ITCH AND ALLERGY SPRAY

 If your treatment efforts are ineffective or your cat's symptoms worsen rather than improve, be sure to consult a trusted holistic veterinarian.
 There might be another issue besides fleas or a secondary infection.